How to Cook a Tom Yum Goong?

 - 6 Kafir lime leaves

 - 1 Handful of coriander, split leaves and stems1 1/3 cup chicken broth

 - 2 Big prawns

 Bring the broth to boil, add shallots, Galangal, lemongrass, Kafir lime leaves and mushroom stems, then move to low heat to infuse the aroma in water, about 5-10 minutes.

-Remove from heat, add an equal amount of lime juice and fish sauce, adjust to taste depending on how your broth tastes like.
-Add the crushed bird eye chili (beware not to touch your eyes!) and the remaining of the mushrooms.
+Remove from heat, add an equal amount of lime juice and fish sauce, adjust to taste depending on how your broth tastes.
+Add the crushed bird eye chilli (beware not to touch your eyes!) and the remaining mushrooms.